12 Best fried carrot cakes 菜头粿 in SG that are worth the calories

 11. Chey Sua Carrot Cake 青山菜头粿

-Brace yourself to wait for up to 40 minutes upon dropping your order at Chey Sua Carrot Cake.
+Ready yourself for a wait of up to 40 minutes upon dropping your order at Chey Sua Carrot Cake.
 Yup, they are that busy.
-Besides, what more would you expect from a stall that’s plastered with countless accolades and consistently listed in the Michelin Bib Gourmand since 2016.
-Also, they only serve White Carrot Cake (S$3/S$4/S$5) here.
+Besides, what more would you expect from a stall that’s earned itself consistent listings in the Michelin Bib Gourmand on top of countless accolades plastered on its front?

 Block 127, Toa Payoh Lorong 1, Toa Payoh West Market and Food Court, #02-30, Singapore 310127